You are here: NTLawHbk » NTLawHandbook » ChildWelfare

 Family of child include relatives, members of extended family under customary law/tradition or contemporary custom/practice or anyone closely associated with the child or another family member of theirs.

-Territory Families referral & assistance
+Department of Children and Families referral & assistance

 Temporary placement arrangement